 For Betfair, there’s plenty of variation when it comes to games other than bingo that you can play.
 First of all, from the bingo lobby you can click on the tab labelled ‘777 Games’ and view all of the different options available to you.
 They separated out into three different tabs, starting with viewing all of them together before giving you the option to only see the scratch cards or just the slots.
 Finally you can view simply the newest games on offer by clicking on the ‘New’ tab.
 Of course, because Betfair is a larger company there are many different ways to play such slots.
 From the site’s homepage you can have a look at the casino, the live casino, the arcade, Vegas slots, Macau and even Exchange Games, which are like the others but played differently.

 In terms of putting money into your account, Betfair ask you to pay a minimum of £6 in every time you make a deposit.
 The company will never add a charge to your transactions, though the company you bank with may.
-Make sure you find this out ahead of time if you’re bothered about paying fees to credit card companies or the like!
 At the very least it will change how much you’ll have made or lost from your bingo playing, which is always good to know.
 When it comes to getting your winnings out of your Betfair account and into your own wallet, the minimum that you’ll need to take out will vary depending on the banking method that you’ve chosen.
 If you’re using a debit card, for example, then you can take out as little as £1.

 Back in 2000, at the turn of the millennium, Andrew Black and Edward Wray decided to set up an online betting company with a difference.
 Instead of giving their money to the bookies, they realised that they could take out the middle man and essentially become the bookies themselves.
 They allowed other punters to set odds and make transactions between them on the Exchange, taking a small amount of commission as payment in order to make it work as a business.
 It caught on as an idea almost immediately, with Softbank’s purchase of just shy of a quarter of the company in 2006 valuing it at around one and a half billion pound.
 Initially Black & Wray were resistant to the idea of making it a more mainstream site, sticking with the Exchange idea that had made it so popular to begin with.